NooobLorod/SCPSL/README.md

 - **no flash from flashbangs**
 - **fullbright** (pretty much just brightness options in write form)

+**FLASHLIGHT MODS**
+Beam angle - how wide flashlight is brightness mult - self explanatory throw distance - how far the light goes

 ### 🔧 Diagnostics & Menu
 - **Dual-Column Modern Menu** — Clean layout with Player/World ESP on the left and Item ESP / Filtering on the right (`F1` / `Insert`)